leins275/blog/content/about/index.en.md

 My *ikigai* is to improve my life and the world around me by optimizing all processes that can be brought under control.

 At work, I set up efficient CI/CD processes, automate routine tasks, visualize workflows, and structure them into a clear pipeline.
 In everyday life, I find the most joy in being prepared for any turn of events—when my potential energy is at its peak.

+Also, I have a lot of hobbies!
+Cycling, Guitar playing, hiking.
+I used to go to be a water tourist every summer when I lived in Saint-Petersburg.
+But right now my focus is more on notetaking and undirected research.
+I fall in love with Digital Garden concept, so I created one for me to share my planted ideas.
+If you understand russian, you can [check it out](https://garden.leins275.xyz/).